OT Across America: Kansas City, MO with Maria Lindbergh OTR/L

 It was so informative learning Maria’s perspective about starting a business in her city and what working in other settings in Kansas City has been like for her.

-For more about Maria and her home modifications business, be sure to also check out her website, Stay At Home Solutions.
+For more about Maria and her home modifications business, be sure to also check out her website, Toilet Talk, which offers lots of helpful bathroom tips to share with your clients.

 Tell us a bit about your background.
 What drew you to occupational therapy?